Driving in Italy: All you Must Know Before you hit the road

 1. Documents you need to drive in Italy

 First and foremost, let’s see the documents you need to have while driving in Italy.
-Failure to have these can result in fines or even impounding of your vehicle.
+Failure to have these can result in fines or even the impounding of your vehicle.

 International ID (Passport)